 Bone Broth or Vegetable Broth

-If you are fasting for twenty-four hours or more (not recommended for beginner fasts) then a broth is recommended.
-Either making a homemade broth or purchasing from a quality supplier is key here.
-Canned or premade broths found in grocery stores are most often filed with artificial flavors and preservatives.
+If you are fasting for twenty-four hours or more (not recommended for beginner fasts), then a broth is recommended.
+Either making a homemade broth or purchasing from a quality supplier is critical here.
+Canned or premade broths found in grocery stores are most often filled with artificial flavors and preservatives.
 They are also very high in sodium.
 This will counteract the effects of the fast and basically bring you right back to square one.
-Both bone broths and vegetable broths are easy to make and recipes by the thousands can be found online.
-The idea is that the collagen in these broths are very healing, they lower inflammation and support gut health.
-Now yes there are some calories in broths but if made from scratch at home, they would stay under the 50 calorie level that is required for a fasting period.
+Both bone broths and vegetable broths are easy to make, and recipes by the thousands can be found online.
+The idea is that the collagen in these broths is very healing, they lower inflammation and support gut health.
+Now yes, there are some calories in broths, but if made from scratch at home, they would stay under the 50 calorie level that is required for a fasting period.
 Providing you don’t drink the entire pot.